 RADIOGRAPHY CLINICAL EDUCATION The clinical education is broken down into six semesters.
 There are a required number of competencies the intern must complete by the end of the 6th semester.
 Evaluation of the intern's positioning skills, equipment manipulation, and use of radiation protection, patient care and knowledge of image production is conducted by the Clinical Instructors, Clinical Coordinator, Program Director and qualified staff technologists.
 The break down of clinical credit is as follows:

-Semester VI 4 credits Semester I 2 credits Semester IV 3 credits Semester II 3 credits Semester V 4 credits Semester III 4 credits
+Semester I - 2 credits Semester II - 3 credits Semester III - 4 credits Semester IV - 3 credits Semester V - 4 credits Semester VI - 4 credits

 REHABILITATIVE SCIENCE